DjangoGirls/tutorial/python_introduction/README.md

     Hi there!
     How are you?

 Great!
-You're now a programmer, congratulate yourself :)
+You're now a programmer, congratulate yourself :)!

-That was easy, so let's build our first function with parameters.
-We will use previous example with names:
+That was easy!
+Let's build our first function with parameters.
+We will use the previous example with names:

     >>> def hi(name):
     ...